ceramic-mug/JOSH-FARM-PROJECT-2019/README.md

 ##### Descriptions

+> The CSV-format NDVI data is in OUTPUTS/mean_NDVI and OUTPUTS/NDVI_csv.
+Descriptions for these are below

 So what's in this folder?
 You will notice that in the top-level folder (where [geoProcessing.py](./drone/geoProcessing.py) resides) a new directory was created called "OUTPUTS."
 Every other output is nested in this "OUTPUTS" folder.

 Within this "OUTPUTS" folder, you'll find: